 Venture capital funds normally invest in fast-growing startups.
 Private equity firms normally invest in established manufacturing firms.
 There are quite a few “hardware” incubators, accelerators, prototypers, etc. but nothing remotely close to startup contract manufacturing.
 If you had to do a poll of how contract manufacturers get started, I think 99% have a machine in their garage or poll barn to build clients on the side.
 Who invests in manufacturing startups and why?

 We feel that the current industry trends are creating fast mover advantages.
-Off the shelf automation components can help create a pardigm shift for even old and entrenched manufacturers.
+Off the shelf, automation components can help create a paradigm shift for even old and entrenched manufacturers.
+Cloud based simulation and robotics tools are rapidly evolving too with new products from AWS, Google and Microsoft alike.
 We stay on top of current trends in automation to help our portfolio companies grow.

 Several of the key players in the platform also help create the network.
 Banks, engineers, sales reps, economic development, investors (manufacturers) and most importantly the other manufacturing startups.
 By building a network of manufacturers with a common thread, we should be able to help each other grow through knowledge sharing, networking and job sub-contracting.